Install the sync app per machine

-By default, the OneDrive sync client installs per user, meaning OneDrive.exe needs to be installed for each user account on the PC under the %localappdata% folder.
-With the new per-machine installation option, you can install OneDrive under the "Program Files (x86)” directory, meaning all profiles on the computer will use the same OneDrive.exe binary.
-Other than where the sync client is installed, the behavior is the same.
+By default, the OneDrive sync app installs per user, meaning OneDrive.exe needs to be installed for each user account on the PC under the %localappdata% folder.
+With the new per-machine installation option, you can install OneDrive under the "Program Files (x86)" or "Program Files" directory (depending on the OS architecture), meaning all profiles on the computer will use the same OneDrive.exe binary.
+Other than where the sync app is installed, the behavior is the same.

-- Automatic transitioning from the previous OneDrive sync client (Groove.exe)
+- Automatic transitioning from the previous OneDrive for Business sync app (Groove.exe)

 - Automatic conversion from per-user to per-machine

 - Automatic updates when a new version is available

 The per-machine sync app supports syncing OneDrive and SharePoint files in Microsoft 365 and in SharePoint Server 2019.

 - All Windows versions supported by the sync app.
 Learn more

 - Sync app builds 19.174.0902.0013 or later.
 For info about which sync app build is available in each ring, see New OneDrive sync app release notes.